 School staff closely monitor the emotional well-being and presentation of LAC while in school.
 Learning and progress is monitored in line with school systems and information is shared by the Headteacher or SENCO at any review meetings.
 School liaises closely with foster carers, social workers and the Local Authority in making sure that children get the best possible outcomes.
-The views of children are always sought and shared at all meetings and where appropriate the child or child's advocate attends the meetings.
+The views of children are always sought and shared at all meetings and where appropriate the child or child's advocate attend the meetings.

-14. What have been the recent challenges?
+14. What were the Covid challenges?

 In terms of the Corona Virus pandemic: wherever possible and where the child's SEN needs have allowed, SEND children attended school during lockdown and accessed daily remote lessons from the class teacher as well as full days of lessons in class with TA's in smaller groups.
 The Purple Mash computer learning platform was used for children accessing learning from home and this was regularly marked with positive feedback and next steps to work on.
-Along side this, many members of staff made telephone calls to parents and children to check in with them and support in any way possible.
+Alongside this, many members of staff made telephone calls to parents and children to check in with them and support in any way possible.
 Provision was also made for pupils who needed computers and those children who preferred to have paper copy work packs.
 On arrival back into school after time at home, the SENCO created risk assessments for children who would potentially find the re-adjustment challenging, in partnership with parents and class teachers.
-Also, a lock down parent SFP review questionnaire was sent home to the parents of children on the SEND register, which detailed parent's views and their child's progress and experiences whilst receiving home learning.
+Also, a lock down parent SSP review questionnaires were sent home to the parents of children on the SEND register, which detailed parent's views and their child's progress and experiences whilst receiving home learning.
 The SENCO was also regularly in touch with parents of SEN pupils via telephone and e mail.
-Remote SFP meetings have also proved to be effective ways of continuing to review with parents during the pandemic.
+Remote SSP meetings have also proved to be effective ways of continuing to review with parents during the pandemic.

-Other challenges for our school have included:
+Other challenges for our school, some as a result of past Covid times and some not, have included:

-- Increasing numbers of high needs SEND pupils - Increasing needs relating to Social, Emotional and Mental Health - Meeting the above needs with no increase in High Needs block funding
+- Increasing numbers of high needs SEND pupils - Increasing needs relating to Social, Emotional and Mental Health plus Speech and Language - Meeting the above needs with no increase in High Needs block funding